Skip to main content

 Heavy rain and flooding

-Anything which could cause loss of life, serious injury or loss of property is considered an emergency.
-Please contact 111.
+Anything that could cause death, serious injury, or property loss is considered an emergency.
+Please call 111.
 All flood waters should be treated as contaminated with wastewater.

 Blocked sumps